northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 How frequently to checkpoint?
  * Too often – will slow down your calculation, may be I/O heavy and memory-limited.
- * Too infrequently – leads to large/long rollbacks times.
+ * Too infrequently – leads to large/long rollback times.
  * Consider how long it takes to checkpoint and restart your calculation.
  * In most cases a rate of every 10-15 minutes is ok.